In the 21st century, technology allows us to communicate with anyone from anywhere on nearly any electronic device.

 Our national security is at risk.
 We're uniquely positioned to demand a full investigation.
 Have your gift doubled in support of our work.
-Have your gift doubled through our Matching Challenge.

 The historic five-hour meeting between President Trump and North Korea’s Kim Jong Un ended with a signed agreement between the two leaders.
 It is not a treaty, as it does not contain any details as to implementation or a way forward in order to bring about the general goals in the signed agreement.

 As the planned summit between the United States and North Korea was on, then off, and now on again, President Trump acknowledged that the phased dismantling of North Korea’s nuclear weapons program was a possibility.
 Many in the media latched onto this as a reversal of the President’s pledge that...

 Last week, the Supreme Court of the United States heard oral arguments concerning the legality of President Trump’s National Security Proclamation .
 The Proclamation, issued in September, fulfilled the promise of President Trump’s March 6, 2017 National Security Executive Order.
 The March 6th...